Stephen Covey: The Leader in Me

 Covey released The Leader in Me: How Schools and Parents Around the World Are Inspiring Greatness, One Child at a Time in November 2008.
 It tells how "some schools, parents and business leaders are preparing the next generation to meet the great challenges and opportunities of the 21st Century.
 It shows how an elementary school in Raleigh, North Carolina, decided to try incorporating The 7 Habits of Highly Effective People and other basic leadership skills into the curriculum in unique and creative ways.
 Inspired by the success of Principal Muriel Summers and the teachers and staff of A.B.
 Combs Elementary School in Raleigh, other schools and parents around the world have adopted the approach and have seen remarkable results".

 Other projects

-Franklin Covey

-In 1985 Covey established Stephen R. Covey and Associates which in 1987 became The "Covey Leadership Center" which, in 1997, merged with Franklin Quest to form FranklinCovey, a global professional-services firm and specialty retailer selling both training and productivity tools to individuals and to organizations.
-Their mission statement reads: "We enable greatness in people and organizations everywhere".

-In 2009 Covey launched a career development webinar series to help people struggling in the economic downturn.
-Its purpose was to offer timely and current topics on a regular basis.

-Stephen Covey Online Community

-In March 2008, Covey launched the Stephen Covey's Online Community.
-The site was a collection of online courses, goal management and social networking.
-Covey used it to teach his thoughts and ideas on current topics and self leadership.

-The site was withdrawn time after his death.

 Academia

 Covey was a professor at the Marriott School of Management at BYU for several years, helping to establish the Master of Organizational Behavior program, which has since been merged into the MBA program.
 While at BYU Covey served as an assistant to the university president.

 During the late part of his life, Covey returned to academia as a professor at the Huntsman School of Business at USU, holding the Huntsman Presidential Chair.